 The right diagnosis

 Without an X-ray, you may also remain unaware that your back pain is actually a tumor or a condition like spondylolisthesis, which is a vertebral slip.
-A spinal X-ray can also reveal arthritis, a degenerative disc, and infections.
+A spinal X-ray can also reveal arthritis or bone spurs, a degenerative disc, and infections.